 Select both polylines and launch the command Unroll along Axis.
 Then, you have to choose the polyline which will be used as parameter for unrolling (in other words, the axis).
 Here, both stand for the axis.
 Click Preview and OK.
-Show only, the set of polylines which has been added to the folder Unroll along axis.
+Show only the polylines which have been added to the folder Unroll along axis.
 Press Shift+Y to display the profile from the correct direction.

-97 Fig.2: unrolled polylines
+99 Fig.2: unrolled polylines